 If you bank with Santander UK and are looking to send or receive money internationally, you may be overwhelmed with information about how to safely and transparently move your funds.
 The good news is, you might actually be able to save some money if you use a service like TransferWise.
 But more on that later.

-This post walks you through everything you’ll need to avoid high fees and long wait times.
+This post walks you through everything you’ll need to know about Santander international transfer, including high fees and long wait times.

 Before we get started, here’s a quick example.